The Drama of the Gifted Child

 The biggest event in Jodie Foster’s life may have occurred before she was born — her father left his pregnant wife.
 After that, money was tight, so, at age 2, Jodie got her first job: a bare-assed model for Coppertone.
 By three, she was a professional actress and was on her way to supporting her mother.

-I had read “The Drama of the Gifted Child,” and, when I went to interview Jodie Foster for Vanity Fair in 1988, I brought it along.
+I had read “The Drama of the Gifted Child,” and I brought it along when I went to interview Jodie Foster.
 I waited until we were talking about her childhood to bring it out.
-Then I opened it and read about bright children and insecure parents and the ability of those bright kids to figure out what their parents needed and be just that kind of kid for them in order to secure their ”love”.
+Then I opened it and read about bright children and insecure parents and the ability of those bright kids to figure out what their parents needed and be just that kind of kid for them in order to secure their ”love.”
 It’s fair to say I had Jodie’s full attention.
-And I wouldn’t be surprised if she made sure to add it to her bedside reading.

 If so, she got a surprise.
 Right in the beginning, Alice Miller says this is a personal book, more about herself than a theory of psychoanalysis.
 But she doesn’t talk about herself as a compliant child who became “inauthentic” to please her parents — she describes this process as “abuse.”
 Not because she was beaten — she wasn’t.
 But because “I had no choice but to comply totally with the needs and feelings of my mother and to ignore my own.”
 The result, she says, was a powerful repression that kept her from knowing the truth about herself — for decades.